Cabbageworm

 Known as weak fliers, they do not travel very far but are readily carried by the wind.

-You may notice them in your garden flutttering about from early spring through late fall as they search for host plants to deposit eggs.
-The eggs hatch in three to seven days and the young larva (cabbageworm) begin feeding on the underside of your plants leaves.
+You may notice them in your garden fluttering about from early spring through late fall as they search for host plants to deposit eggs.
+The eggs hatch in three to seven days and the young larva begin feeding on the underside of the plants leaf.

 The larva feed voraciously on both the outer and inner leaves often feeding along the midrib at the base of the wrapper leaves, or boring into the heads of cabbage.